pwittrock/kubebuilder-workshop-prereqs/README.md

 - A basic understanding of [Go Programming Language](https://golang.org/)
 - A basic understanding of [Kubernetes APIs](https://kubernetes.io/docs/user-journeys/users/application-developer/foundational/#section-2)

-## Setup a Kubernetes API dev environment
+## Setup a local Kubernetes API dev environment

 The workshop is focused on building a Kubernetes API / Operator from scratch.
 Do the following to setup your development environment.

+**Note:** If you want to use GCP Deployment Manager to setup a GCE VM development environment *instead of creating a local environment* - see [dm-setup](dm-setup/README.md) instructions.  **Do this if you were provided a GCP login and password for the workshop.**

 ### Install dev tools